 Destination Greater Victoria isn’t like its other British Columbia neighbors.
-It’s not as extreme: it’s slower paced and it tends to only attract an older demographic – one who rarely stays longer than a day or two.
+It’s not as extreme: it’s slower paced and it tends to only attract an older demographic – a fact that negatively impacted sentiment scores across the board.

 We live in a world that seems to wait for no one, but Greater Victoria is a place with a different pace, and spring is its finest example.
 It arrives there first while its neighbors have to wait, and it stays with them longer, enticing all who visit to do the same.

 In a crazy-busy world, a relaxed pace is a superpower.
-Let’s utilize this to entice visitors to take a moment, step away from the grind and make the world wait for them for a change.
+Let’s use this to entice visitors to take a moment, step away from the grind, and make the world wait for them for a change.

 Through our research process, we uncovered a simple fact — regardless of the channel, if a message is authentic, engaging and relevant, our target personas will respond positively.